290.17 Gross income, allocation to state.

 Subd.
 1a.
 Repealed, 1987 c 268 art 1 s 127

 Subd.
 2. Income not derived from conduct of a trade or business.
 The income of a taxpayer subject to the allocation rules that is not derived from the conduct of a trade or business must be assigned in accordance with paragraphs (a) to (f):

-(a)(1) Subject to paragraphs (a)(2) and (a)(3), income from labor or personal or professional services is assigned to this state if, and to the extent that, the labor or services are performed within it; all other income from such sources is treated as income from sources without this state.
+(a)(1) Subject to paragraphs (a)(2), (a)(3), and (a)(4), income from wages as defined in section 3401(a) and (f) of the Internal Revenue Code is assigned to this state if, and to the extent that, the work of the employee is performed within it; all other income from such sources is treated as income from sources without this state.